-A few months ago, my husband and I were at our local wine store and came across a bottle of wine from Madeira; which is where my father in laws family originated from in Portugal.
-We purchased the wine and brought it with us to dinner one Sunday afternoon and my father in law LOVED it.
+A few months ago, my husband and I were at our local wine store and came across a bottle of wine from Madeira wine.
+It's where my father in laws family originated from in Portugal.
+We purchased the wine, brought it with us to dinner one Sunday afternoon and my father in law LOVED it.

 Fast forward to Christmas and I was hosting so I wanted to make sure I had another bottle of this wine.
 The brand was Blandy's 10 year and our local store was out of stock and didn't know when it would be in.
 I scoured the internet and found a liquor store 45 minutes away that carried the brand.

-- Cut the beef into 1"-1 1/2" cubes; then place them in a large bowl.
+- Cut the beef into 1"-1 ½" cubes; then place them in a large bowl.
 Add the flour and toss to coat.

 - Heat the oil in a large nonstick saute pan over medium heat and add the meat.
 Brown on all sides for approximately 10 minutes; then add to your slow cooker.